Volunteer Voices

 Read More →

-Growing Together: Community-Led Solutions
+Growing Together: Community-Led Development in Action

 As a CorpsAfrica Volunteer in Rwanda, I feel incredibly fortunate to be part of the journey of rural community development.
 My mission focuses on engaging...